 - Combine the chicken and mushroom sauce.
 Take your chicken out of the oven and nestle the pieces into the bubbling sauce.
 Spoon the sauce over the chicken breasts to coat.
 Remove from heat and serve.

 Can I use chicken thighs instead?

-Serving this mushroom chicken could not be simpler.
+Saucy mushroom chicken goes well with a variety of sides.
 It is great with your favorite grain, a simple olive oil pasta, or rice of your choice.
 Greek Lemon Rice or Lebanese Rice with Vermicelli would be a tasty pairing!
 I also love adding some homemade garlic bread to sop up the rich mushroom sauce.

-This chicken and mushroom recipe is super easy to store and also reheat when you’re ready.
-Refrigerate in an airtight container for up to 3 days.
+Refrigerate chicken and mushrooms in an airtight container for up to 3 days.
 And because there is no cream involved, you can also freeze leftovers for use later.
 This makes mushroom chicken an excellent option for meal prep, if you want to double the recipe and freeze some for later!
 Simply thaw in the fridge overnight before reheating.

-The best way to reheat it is to return to a medium heated pan.
+The best way to reheat your chicken and mushrooms is on the stovetop over medium.
 Add the sauce and chicken to the pan and warm through.
-Don’t let it bubble for too long so the thicken doesn't turn tough.
+Don’t let the sauce bubble for too long so the thicken doesn't turn tough.
 You may also need to drizzle in a bit more chicken broth so you have more liquid to help warm the chicken through.

 - Kosher salt and black pepper

 - 1 teaspoon coriander